ux-nights/meetup/events/ux-vs-ui/README.md

 He is currently working on the launch of WonderlandFound.com a site dedicated to the works and collection of Lewis Carroll and the Golden Age of Illustration.

 LinkedIn: www.linkedin.com/in/profeta

+### Drew Christiano

+Drew Christiano has been designing experiences for the web and mobile for almost two decades.
+Currently a Senior Experience Designer at Think Company, he was a member of the team that launched Xfinity Mobile, and has since worked on projects for Comcast and AmerisourceBergen.
+When not hunched over a computer screen, Drew enjoys hiking and backcountry camping with his wife Kathy, romping around with his two Huskies, Tuuk and Kai, and keeping the dream alive playing in various men's hockey leagues around the area.

+Website:    www.drewchristiano.com
+Twitter:    www.twitter.com/drewchristiano
+Medium:     www.medium.com/@drewchristiano
+LinkedIn:   www.linkedin.com/in/drewchristiano

 - - -